 A program of yoga poses, breathing, and relaxation can make a big difference in joint tenderness and swelling, according to the Arthritis Foundation.
 And the better you feel, the better you'll be able to handle your RA.

-Yoga is flexible -- literally.
+This type of exercise is flexible -- literally.
 "Yoga can be modified in many different ways to help protect your joints and [be] adapted to the specific needs of most individuals," Bartlett says.

-Yoga has also been shown to boost energy, build positive feelings, and ease anxiety.
+It's also been shown to boost energy, build positive feelings, and ease anxiety.
 For people who have an ongoing illness, particularly one that's painful and unpredictable, the mood-boosting impact of yoga is a great bonus.
 "It really helps with increased stress that goes hand-in-hand with living with a chronic disease," Bartlett says.

 "We know that stress worsens RA symptoms and even the disease itself.
-So it's important to manage stress effectively and to listen to your body," Bartlett says.
+So it's important to manage stress effectively and to listen to your body," she says.
 "When you practice yoga, you learn to listen to and respect your body as it is today, here and now.
 You learn to focus on yourself and on calming and quieting your body.
 By doing yoga, you're learning how to relax and let go of muscle tension."

 "Talk with your doctor first to find out if you have any limitations or restrictions related to your joints," Bartlett says.
 If some joints are more damaged than others, your rheumatologist may want you to be extra careful about how you use them to avoid pain or stiffness.

 Learn from an experienced, certified professional.
 Bartlett recommends you find a yoga instructor with an advanced level of training and experience working with people who have arthritis.
 (Find one at the Yoga Alliance.)
 It's not a good idea to do yoga by yourself with a video or the TV guiding you.
 Let your teacher know about any limitations you may have before the class starts.
 They can often offer modifications if some poses are too challenging at first.